 a.
 Using the root locus approach, design a phase lead compensator to meet the following performance specifications: The settling time resulting from a step input to be less than 4s The overshoot is less than 15% Describe clearly each stage of your design.
 If performance specifications are not met first time try to refine the lead compensator.

-Picked peek overshoot as 10%, from the equation below, the damping ratio can be worked out.
+I have picked peak overshoot as 10%, with the equation below the damping ratio can be worked out.

 Equation 25